veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/stacked-horizontal-chart.md

     ``` [legend] = true ```  OR ```[legend] = false ```
 8. Save the page and run the application
 ### Example
 Consider an Insurance company which records the data of their client from different country.
 The company plot the data on the stacked horizontal bar chart to get the better comparison on variations on number of clients from different country.
-For example,
+For example,## Support
+174
+### Devices :
+175
+-   Android
+176
+-   iOS
+177
+### Dependencies Version
+178
+-   **Angular CLI Version**
+179
+    -   Version 5.0.0 +
+180
+-   **Cordova Version**
+181
+    -   Version 7.1.0 +

 | Country | India | United State | Germany | France | United Kingdom |
 | ------ | ------ | ------ | ------ | ------ | ------ |